AliOKeeffe/mindyoga/README.md

 ## Testing

+Testing was done on a continuous basis using the live preview on Gitpod coupled with developer tools on the chrome browser.
+Additional testing was done by submitting code for peer-to-peer review on THE Code Institute Slack channel

 ## Validator Testing
 - ### HTML
     - No errors were returned when passing through the official W3C Validator (INSERT LINK)